 Hemp Seed Has Powerful Antioxidant Activity

 Researchers have determined hemp seed contains high phenolic content and powerful antioxidant properties.
 In one test, hemp seed antioxidants outperformed flaxseed, soybean, and grapeseed extracts in total antioxidant activity.
-It also provided greater protection against LDL oxidation, a common factor in cardiovascular problems.
+It also provided greater protection against LDL oxidation, a common factor in cardiovascular concerns.
 Additional antioxidant activity was observed in its amino acid profile.

 Hemp Seed for Complete Cardiovascular and Brain Support

 Hemp seed also contains vitamin E, an essential vitamin for cardiovascular and brain health.
-Without vitamin E, brain function suffers and voluntary muscle control can be lost — big problem.
+Without vitamin E, brain function suffers and voluntary muscle control can be lost – big concern.
 Vitamin E provides important antioxidant effects for polyunsaturated fatty acids (the omega-3s and -6s) as it protects them from oxidation and supports cardiovascular health.